paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-005-creditors-the-debtor-and-the-estate.md

 Section 103 of the Truth in Lending Act, referred to in subsec. (a)(2)(C)(ii)(I), is classified to [section 1602 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1602&num=0&edition=prelim), Commerce and Trade.

 The Bankruptcy Act, referred to in subsecs. (a)(10) and (b), is act July 1, 1898, ch.
 541, 30 Stat.
-544, as amended, which was classified generally to former Title 11.
+544, which was classified generally to former Title 11.
 Sections 14c and 17a of the Bankruptcy Act were classified to sections 32(c) and 35(a) of former Title 11.

 Section 408(b)(1) of the Employee Retirement Income Security Act of 1974, referred to in subsec. (a)(18)(A), is classified to [section 1108(b)(1) of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1108/b/1&num=0&edition=prelim), Labor.